-Make a date with sleep.
+Action Strategy: Make a date with sleep.
 Figure out when your best sleep hours are in a 24-hour period and commit to being in bed for those times.
 Get yourself ready for sleep an hour before you meet your pillow.
-Promote high-quality sleep
+Promote high-quality sleep by:

 - Turning off electronics